Pallavi-Shtgr/HerAcademia/README.md

 Dart SDK: The Dart SDK is included with the Flutter SDK.
 Environment Variables: Add the Flutter SDK to your system’s PATH.

-Commands to run create the Project:
+Commands to run the Project:

-flutter create women_app
+git clone git@github.com:Sandhya015/HerAcademia.git

-Commands to run the project:
+cd women_app

 flutter run